 - Habeas Corpus Project, Volunteer Caseworker, February 2016 – September 2016

-In my spare time, I enjoy reading, cycling and music, having played guitar for a number of years.
-I also enjoy travel and film photography and particularly enjoy when I can combine the two.
-I am a member of Young Legal Aid Lawyers and attend meetings regularly.
+In his spare time, Peter enjoys reading, cycling and music, having played guitar for a number of years.
+He also enjoys travel and film photography and particularly enjoys when he can combine the two.